Welcome to the Private memorabilia collection of 'theyflysohigh'

 West Ham’s 5-A-Side Final Appearances

-During the 29 years the event was held, West Ham United won the championship three times and reached the final on another five occasions.
+During the 29 years the event was held, West Ham United won the championship three times and reached the final on another seven occasions.
 The Hammers were losing finalists three times before winning the tournament for the first time in 1967.
 This feature covers West Ham United’s first three finals and their progress in those early years.

 West Ham’s First Three Finals

 1954’s London 5-a-Side Championships – Wednesday May 5, 1954

 In the inaugural event at Empress Hall Earls Court, West Ham failed at the first hurdle as they succumbed to Tottenham Hotspur 4-3.
 But 12 months later they made a significant improvement to reach their first final.